2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

 Output files for pure forecast
 ------------------------------

-``Flex_extract`` can retrieve forecasts which can be longer than 23 hours.
-To avoid collisions of time steps for forecasts of more than one day a new scheme for filenames in pure forecast mode is introduced:
+``Flex_extract`` is able to retrieve forecasts with a lead time of more than 23 hours.
+In order to avoid collisions of time steps names, a new scheme for filenames in pure forecast mode is introduced:

 .. code-block:: bash

     <prefix>YYMMDD.HH.<FORECAST_STEP>

 The ``<prefix>`` is, as in the standard output, by default ``EN`` and can be re-defined in the ``CONTROL`` file. ``YYMMDD`` is the date format and ``HH`` the forecast time which is the starting time for the forecasts.
-The ``FORECAST_STEP`` is a 3 digit number which represents the forecast step in hours.
+The ``FORECAST_STEP`` is a 3-digit number which represents the forecast step in hours.

 Output files for ensemble predictions
 -------------------------------------

-Ensembles can be retrieved and are addressed by the grib message parameter ``number``.
-The ensembles are saved per file and standard filenames are supplemented by the letter ``N`` and the ensemble member number in a 3 digit format.
+``Flex_extract`` is able to retrieve ensembles data; they are labelled by the grib message parameter ``number``.
+Each ensemble member is saved in a separate file, and standard filenames are supplemented by the letter ``N`` and the ensemble member number in a 3-digit format.

 .. code-block:: bash